 Leak Risks

-Copper and PEX piping are both quality products that should last as long as advertised provided nothing goes wrong.
+Copper and PEX piping are quality products that should last as long as advertised, provided nothing goes wrong.
 Accidents happen, though, and understanding leak risk relies on knowing each type of piping’s weaknesses.

 Copper is incredibly sturdy, but it isn’t indestructible.
-It handles high temperatures well, but if a home has hard water, copper pipes can develop blockages from mineral deposits.
+It handles high temperatures well, but copper pipes can develop blockages from mineral deposits if a home has hard water.
 These build up pressure that bursts pipes.
 Because they’re metal, copper pipes also develop rust over time, especially in acidic water.
-Copper pipes handle freezing temperatures poorly, and winter can be a tough time for homeowners with water lines in exterior walls.
+Copper pipes handle freezing temperatures poorly, and winter can be challenging for homeowners with water lines in exterior walls.

-PEX piping can’t stand up to UV rays, so all lines must be entirely indoors.
-It’s also not as resilient as copper in the face of high heat, pressure, or friction.
+PEX piping can’t withstand UV rays, so all lines must be indoors.
+It’s also less resilient than copper in high heat, pressure, or friction.
 There are concerns about degradation from harsh chemicals and solvents, and it may be possible for rodents to damage PEX pipes.

 Repairs

 As with installation, access is a consideration.
-Plumbers may need to reach copper pipes through drywall or flooring to make repairs, and those may be more complicated than comparable patches to a PEX line (like rewelding joints).
+Plumbers may need to access copper pipes through drywall or flooring to make repairs, which may be more complicated than comparable patches to a PEX line (like rewelding joints).
 If any section of piping needs replacement rather than repair, homeowners can expect higher material and labor costs for copper than PEX, as during installation.

 Lifespan

-Provided they’re properly maintained and correctly installed, copper pipes will nearly always outlast PEX pipes.
+Copper pipes will nearly always outlast PEX pipes if properly maintained and installed.
 PEX piping lasts 25-40 years, while copper can last 40-70 years.

 It’s worth noting that copper piping is more prone to leaks with age, so maintenance and repair costs often rise with time.
-However, copper needs replacing far less often than PEX products.
+However, copper needs replacing far less frequently than PEX products.

 Sustainability